di3goleite/origin-assignment/backend/README.md

 API application made with Fastify.
 For this project, we have these deliverables:

-* Application: made with fastify
+* Application: made with Fastify
 * Unit tests: made with Jest
 * Live documentation: made with Swagger